 Not at all!
-If they are at a birthday party or like last weekend when we were camping with friends, I’ll let them have a juice box.
+If they are at a birthday party or out with friends, I’ll let them have a juice box.
 Why?
 Because (in moderation) it is a relatively harmless treat.
 But that’s just what it is – a treat.
 Like a slice of paleo cake.
 And both those things score me major points as “cool mom of the day” with them.
 The bottom line is that for me, juice falls into the 20% of our 80/20 approach (you can read more about my approach to paleo here).

 What do you think – Is juice bad for kids?
 Do you let your kids drink juice?
 I’d love to hear from you!